Rutujakarne22/Retail-Supply-Chain-Sales-Analysis/README.md

 **6.Load Data into SQL Server**

-Set Up Connections: Connect to SQL Server using Pymysql and load the cleaned data into database.
-Table Creation: Create and insert the data into SQL Server using pymysql.
+Set Up Connections: Connect to SQL Server using Pyodbc and load the cleaned data into database.
+Table Creation: Create and insert the data into SQL Server using pyodbc.

 **7.Data Visualization in Power BI**